tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ##### 6.4.7.5 Optical fibre

-Transmitting signals through optical fibres is possible due to the phenomenon of total internal reflection.
-Optical fibres consist of an inner part called **core** and an outer part called **cladding** (or sleeving).
+Transmitting signals through optical fibres is possible due to the phenomenon of total internal reflection. **Optical fibres consist of an inner part called core and an outer part called cladding (or sleeving)**.
 The refractive index of the core must be higher than that of the cladding for total internal reflection to happen.
 Signal in the form of light is made to incident inside the core-cladding boundary at an angle greater than the critical angle.
 Hence, it advances with repeated total internal reflections inside the optical fibre without undergoing any refraction.
 The light travels inside the core with no appreciable loss in the intensity of the light.
 While bending the optical fibre, it is done in such a way that the condition for total internal reflection is ensured at every reflection inside the fibre.

 ![](6.28.png)

 ##### 6.4.7.6 Acceptance angle in optical fibre

-To ensure the critical angle incidence at the core-cladding boundary inside the optical fibre, the light should be incident at a certain angle called **acceptance angle** at the end of the optical fibre while entering into it.
+**To ensure the critical angle incidence at the core-cladding boundary inside the optical fibre, the light should be incident at a certain angle called acceptance angle at the end of the optical fibre while entering into it**.
 It depends on the refractive indices of the core $n_1$, cladding $n_2$ and the outer medium $n_3$.
-Assume that the light is incident at an angle called acceptance angle $i_a$ at the outer medium-core boundary at $A$.
+Assume that the light is incident at an angle called acceptance angle $i_a$ at the outer medium-core boundary at $A$ as shown in Figure 6.29(a).

 ![](6.29.png)